 Ford recalls more than one million trucks in Canada and the U.S. to fix gas tanks

-August 2, 2011 by The Associated Press with files from The Canadian Press
+By The Associated Press with files from The Canadian Press

 Ford Motor Co. is recalling 1.1 million pickup trucks, including 120,000 in Canada, because the gas tanks can fall off and cause fires.